Is My Child at Risk for Autism? Early Signs & Risk Factors Explained

 Which parent carries the autism gene?

-Autism spectrum disorder does not come from a single gene.
+Autism spectrum disorder does not come from a single gene passed down by one parent.
 Instead, many genes and environmental factors interact in complex ways.
 Both parents contribute genetic variations that may increase the chance that a child develops autism, so no single parent “carries” an autism gene.1

 Environmental influences before & during pregnancy